-NBI has worked collaboratively for more than 20 years with industry market players that include governments, utilities, energy efficiency advocates and building professionals to promote advanced design practices, innovative technologies, public policies and programs that move buildings to zero energy and zero emissions.
-Our work falls into three major program areas (Getting to Zero Leadership, Building Innovation, and Advanced Codes & Policies) and includes three key markets where our efforts can make the largest impact.
+NBI has worked collaboratively for almost 25 years with industry market players that include governments, utilities, energy efficiency advocates and building professionals to promote advanced design practices, innovative technologies, public policies and programs that move buildings to zero energy and zero emissions.
+Our work falls into three major program areas (Getting to Zero Leadership, Building Innovation, and Advanced Codes & Policies) and includes six key initiatives where our efforts can make the largest impact.
 NBI staff members can help your organization achieve zero energy and zero carbon emissions.
 Contact our development manager to learn more, her email appears below.

 Getting to Zero in Schools